kmoroder/sv-graphql-app/README.md

 By the end of this activity, you will have experience writing queries and mutations in a simple Vue.js app.

 ## Project setup

+Create a fork of this project.
+When you are finished, make a pull request against the branch with your username.

 ### Install dependencies
 ```